 - Employer Engagement – We have a variety of ways in which we can work with your business to help you to achieve your goals.

-- Northamptonshire Growth Hub – a gateway to business support services available throughout the county.
-Available to all sizes and types of businesses, including social enterprises, the Northamptonshire Growth Hub provides information, advice, guidance and specialist support to established businesses and individuals, and organisations looking to set up a business
+- University of Northampton Business Support Team – a gateway to business support services available throughout the county.
+Available to all sizes and types of businesses, including social enterprises, our team provides information, advice, guidance and specialist support to established businesses and individuals, and organisations looking to set up a business

 - Inspire2Enterprise – which provides a wealth of services for new and existing social enterprises and entrepreneurs throughout the UK and Ireland